spockbots/city/docs-source/source/edu/lessons.rst

 As a coach I put together this material so that they or even other teams can benefit form this information.
-For example I am planing to visit the regional St. Charles Elementary School, Bloomington, IN to discuss expansion and potential adoption of the material into local schools.
+For example I am planing to visit the regional SElementary School to discuss expansion and potential adoption of the material into local schools.
 The reason we target elementary schools is taht I believe this material can be taught on that grade level with the help of a